helloavery/forecast/README.md

 Currently solely developed and maintained by Avery Grimes-Farrow (Avery Grimes)

 Based on Kickstarter data (Product Demand and Product Forecast).
-[You can grab the data from here][forecastdata]
+[You can grab the data from here][forecastdata] (under 'Project - Forecaster')

 # Structure